eth-sri/lmql/docs/source/lib/chat.md

 # Chat
 <div class="subtitle">Build custom chatbots with a just a couple of lines of <img class="inline-logo" src="../_static/images/lmql.svg"/> LMQL.</div>

 Building chat applications is one of the most common use cases for LLMs.
-This is why LMQL provides simple and library support for it.
+This is why LMQL provides simple library support for it.
 This chapter will walk you through the basics of building a chatbot with LMQL Chat including the core loop, output streaming, serving and defending against prompt injections.

 ```{figure} https://github.com/eth-sri/lmql/assets/17903049/3f24b964-b9b6-4c50-acaa-b38e54554506
 :name: lmql-chat